auteur-vis/auteur-study-results/README.md

+This branch contains all materials received by participants of our study.
+For participant responses and study results, please switch to the results branch: https://github.com/auteur-vis/auteur-study-results/tree/results

+# Participant Instructions

 Thank you for participating in our Auteur user study.
 Please refer to the following steps to complete the study.

 ## Step 1